purplemadhu2910/purplemadhu2910/README.md

 - 👋 Hi, I’m @purplemadhu2910
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML and CSS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on different projects
-- 📫 How to reach me ...
+- 📫 How to reach me .. madhu.mandokar29@gmail.coom

 <!---
 purplemadhu2910/purplemadhu2910 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.